ChillarAnand/avilpage.com/2019/03/intellij-pycharm-plugins-productivity.md

 ### Save Actions

-Instead of manually optimizing imports or reformating code when changes are made, we can use [Save Actions][] which will automatically run a set of actions on every file save.
+Instead of manually optimizing imports or reformatting code when changes are made, we can use [Save Actions][] which will automatically run a set of actions on every file save.